-- 2. This Practice Note addresses the responsibilities and obligations of the auditor concerning: - the audit of the financial statements in accordance with the Companies Act 20063 ('CA2006') and Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 20084 ('Companies and Groups Accounts Regulations 2008') applicable to UK banks; - the audit of the financial statements in accordance with BS Act 1986 and Building Societies (Accounts and Related Provisions) Regulations 19985 ('BS
+- 2. This Practice Note addresses the responsibilities and obligations of the auditor concerning: - the audit of the financial statements in accordance with the Companies Act 20063 ('CA2006') and Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 20084 ('Companies and Groups Accounts Regulations 2008') - applicable to UK banks; - the audit of the financial statements in accordance with BS Act 1986 and Building Societies (Accounts and Related Provisions) Regulations 19985 ('BS Accounts Regulations 1998') and related obligations - applicable to building societies;

-- 4 SI 2008/410. - 5 SI 1998/504 (as amended).
+SI 1998/504 (as amended).

-1 Authorised under FSMA 2000 to undertake regulated activities.
+Authorised under FSMA 2000 to undertake regulated activities.

-2 Exercising passport rights entitles an entity incorporated in one EEA member state ('home country') who is authorised to conduct one or more regulated activities subject to the passport rights in the home country to establish a branch and carry out those regulated activities in another EEA member state ('host country') without the need to be authorised by the host country supervisor, (in the UK the PRA) in respect of activities that are subject to the passport rights.
+Exercising passport rights entitles an entity incorporated in one EEA member state ('home country') who is authorised to conduct one or more regulated activities subject to the passport rights in the home country to establish a branch and carry out those regulated activities in another EEA member state ('host country') without the need to be authorised by the host country supervisor, (in the UK the PRA) in respect of activities that are subject to the passport rights.

-3 Banks which are incorporated in the United Kingdom are subject to the provisions of the Companies Act 2006.
+Banks which are incorporated in the United Kingdom are subject to the provisions of the Companies Act 2006.